cch5ng/fe_interview/README.md

 * This application does not provide correct answers or grading of the user's responses.

 ## Credits

 * The main content for this application was sourced from this project: https://github.com/h5bp/Front-end-Developer-Interview-Questions

 ## Dependencies

-Global installation of parcel. http://npmjs.com/package/parcel-bundler
+* PosgreSQL should be installed locally (v10.5+). https://www.postgresql.org/

+* Parcel is used to bundle and build the Front End files.
+It should be installed globally. http://npmjs.com/package/parcel-bundler

+## Database Setup

+1 Create a database named `fe_interview_db`.

+2 Create a database user with admin rights for the new database (read, create, update, delete).
+Record the user's password.

 ## Setup (local/development)

-**Install files**

-* Root
+### Install files

+1 Install root-level files.

 `yarn install`

-* Server
+2 Install back-end files.

 `cd server && yarn install`

-* Client
+3 Install front-end files.

 `cd ../client && yarn install`

-**Server setup**
+### Server setup

-* Convert questions from markdown source files to JavaScript.
+1 Convert questions from markdown source files to JavaScript.

 `cd ../server && node test_md_to_json.js`

-* Create the database (Postgres).
+2 Create the database (Postgres).

 `yarn run configure`

-* Copy environment variables file in server root directory.
+3 Copy environment variables file in server root directory.

 `cp .env.example .env`

+* `JWT_SECRET`: to be used as a salt to encrypt strings used in authentication; this can be an arbitrary string, preferably complex

+* `DB_USER`: the user name for fe_interview_db database

+* `DB_PASSWORD`: the password for `DB_USER`

-* Update server environment variables (in .env file).
+4 Update server environment variables (in .env file).

-* Seed the database.
+5 Seed the database.

 `node seed_db.js`

-## Run
+## Run the servers

-* API Server
+1 Start the back-end server.

 `yarn run start`

-* Client Server
+2 Start the front-end server.

 `cd ../client && yarn run start`

-From a browser, open http://localhost:1234
+3 From a browser, open http://localhost:1234

+## Automated Tests

+### Front-end

+* Run from the /client directory

+1 `yarn run test`

+## Using the Application

-### To create a random test
+### To create a random front-end interview test

-* Click New Test
+1 Click **New Test**.

-* Name test and select how many questions from each category to include
+2 Name the test and select how many questions from each category to include.

-* At this time, it is expected that the user will take the test immediately after it is generated
+3 At this time, it is expected that the user will take the test immediately after it is generated.

-## Test

-* API Server

-TODO; currently saved in postman

-* Client (from /client directory)

-`yarn run test`

 ## Deploy